wejoncy/QLLM/README.md

     </a>
 </p>

+KeyWords **Quantization**, **GPTQ,AWQ, HQQ**, **ONNX, ONNXRuntime**, **VLLM**

 <font size=5>
 <center>Quantize all LLMs in HuggingFace/Transformers with GPTQ/AWQ/HQQ in mixed bits(2-8bit), and export to onnx model</center>
 </font>
 <br><br>
-QLLM is a out-of-box quantization toolbox for large language models, It didn't limit to a specific model, and designed to be auto-quantization layer by layer for any LLMs.
+QLLM is a out-of-box quantization toolbox for large language models, It is designed to be a auto-quantization framework which takes layer by layer for any LLMs.
 It can also be used to export quantized model to onnx with only one args `--export_onnx ./onnx_model`, and inference with onnxruntime.
 Besides, model quantized by different quantization method (GPTQ/AWQ/HQQ) can be loaded from huggingface/transformers and transfor to each other without extra effort.

 We alread supported